hbiede/AoC-2019/README_template.md

 the language.
 * Day 7's multithreading was my first time doing a real application of simultaneous calculations
 * A working block breaker with a basic AI?
 That's so cool!!
+* Loved the work put into IntCode by the creators of AoC.
+It was amazing what it could do.

 #### Interesting approaches: